jabbercat/jabbercat/docs/testing/index.rst

 .. note::

-    The inclusion of your password is unfortunate, but also not trivial to fix.
+    The inclusion of your password only happens with aioxmpp version from before 2017-12-05.
+It took a while to fix, because the fix was not entirely trivial (spanning several layers), and we wanted to keep the quality of aioxmpp up.

     It only happens when the server only offers plaintext password authentication, and we don’t really have control over that.
-The debug logs include everything sent over the wire, and currently there’s no way to reliably strip the password out of that (it would also kind of defeat the purpose of "everything sent over the wire" debug logs).
+The debug logs include everything sent over the wire, and previously there was no way to reliably strip the password out of that.

     Just be careful when pasting things, and when in doubt, ask for advice.